-So how do you, as a writer, ensure that your next work has an effective cover and title?
+So how do you, as a writer, ensure that your next work has an effective cover and title that will give you a great sales conversion rate?
 Split-test.

 What is Split-Testing?